phgrote/nfr/README.md

 formulate a given task as an optimization problem.
 However, inferring an accurate model from raw sensor input is a hard problem in itself, in particular for articulated objects (e.g., closets, drawers).
-In this paper, we propose a Neural Field Represen- tation (NFR) of articulated objects that enables manipulation planning directly from images.
+In this paper, we propose a Neural Field Representation (NFR) of articulated objects that enables manipulation planning directly from images.
 Specifically, after taking a few pictures of a new articulated object, we can forward simulate its possible movements, and, therefore, use this neural model